 You’re probably already aware that there are thousands of different credit cards out there.
 You may even get them mailed to you with flashy introductory offers like 0% APR for the first year.
 While some of these offers may be worth considering, it’s essential to be able to review them carefully and consider how they’ll affect your finances and your life.

 If you love to travel, then maybe a card that offers airline miles would be better.
-Make sure you choose the credit card that suits your lifestyle the best and has the best rewards.
+Make sure you choose the card that suits your lifestyle the best and has the best rewards.

 The Risks of Credit Cards

 While credit cards can be great tools that allow you to improve your life, they can also be very risky if you don’t use them properly.
-According to the 2020 American Household Credit Card Debt Study from NerdWallet, the average American household carries over $6,700 in credit card debt.
-This can be a difficult amount to repay for anyone.

-The problem with credit cards is also what makes them so appealing: how easy they are to use and the access they give you for purchases you can’t afford otherwise.
+The problem with credit cards is also what makes them so appealing: How easy they are to use and the access they give you for purchases you can’t afford otherwise.

 If you spend using credit cards, you need to have a plan to pay that money off.
 Otherwise, you’ll continue to rack up debt until the amount is overwhelming.
 This will lead to your credit score lowering and could even lead to your debt being sent to a collection agency.
 This type of action could stay on your credit history for up to seven years.